 The reasoning, broken down into its components, includes:

-• 42 CFR 483.136(c) "Data Interpretation" indicates that "the State must ensure that a licensed psychologist identifies the intellectual functioning measurements of individuals with ID or a related condition."
+42 CFR 483.136(c) "Data Interpretation" indicates that "the State must ensure that a licensed psychologist identifies the intellectual functioning measurements of individuals with ID or a related condition."

 There are a couple of very important things about this clause:

-The Code of Federal Regulations (CFR) incorporates by reference the 1983 manual of what was then called the American Association on Mental Deficiency (AAMD).
-In its definition of "significantly sub average IQ," the manual says the following: “Significantly sub average IQ is defined as IQ of 70 or below on standardized measures of intelligence.
-This upper limit is intended as a guideline [emphasis mine]; it could be extended upward through IQ 75 or more, depending on the reliability of the intelligence test used.
+The Code of Federal Regulations (CFR) at 42 CFR 483.102(b)(3)(i) incorporates by reference the American Association on Intellectual Disability's Manual on Classification in Intellectual Disability (previously known as the American Association on Mental Deficiency: Classification in Mental Retardation) published in 1983.
+In its definition of "significantly subaverage”, the manual says the following: “Significantly subaverage is defined as IQ of 70 or below on standardized measures of intelligence.
+This upper limit is intended as a guideline; it could be extended upward through IQ 75 or more, depending on the reliability of the intelligence test used.
 This particularly applies in schools and similar settings if behavior is impaired and clinically determined to be due to deficits in reasoning and judgment.”
+In other words, the manual gives states a great deal of flexibility.
+An IQ of 70 is just an anchor, or a point of reference.
+It's not a firm cutoff and information about intellectual functioning can come from the education system and other settings.

-(2) Any other condition, other than mental illness, found to be closely related to intellectual disability because this condition results in impairment of general intellectual functioning or adaptive behavior similar to that of mentally retarded* persons, and requires treatment or services similar to those required for these
+(2) Any other condition, other than mental illness, found to be closely related to intellectual disability because this condition results in impairment of general intellectual functioning or adaptive behavior similar to that of mentally retarded* persons, and requires treatment or services similar to those required for these persons.

 If IQ testing was conducted and is available, it need not be current.
 Finally, if IQ testing was conducted and is available, then the person who administered and/or interpreted the testing must have met state qualifications for professionals permitted to complete that activity.